 So if you’re at least 50 years old, you can contribute up to $7,000 to an IRA or $26,000 to a 401k in 2020.
 Note that you have until April 15, 2021, or your tax-filing deadline, to make an IRA contribution for tax year 2020.
 However, December 31, 2020, was the deadline for making a 401k contribution for tax year 2020.

-4. Take advantage of your employer’s 401k match if one is offered.
+5. Take advantage of your employer’s 401k match.

 Many employers match a percentage of employees’ contributions to 401k plans.
 For example, an employer might match 50% of employee 401k contributions up to 5% of salary.
 So an employee earning an annual salary of $75,000 who is contributing $5,000 a year to his 401k could receive a matching contribution of $2,500.